BenCreating/LPC-Spritesheet-Generator/README.md

 #### Folder Structure and Naming

-Each spritesheet should be split into individual animations (walk, cast, idle, etc.) and should be stored in `./resources/spritesheets/category/animation/item.png`
+Each spritesheet should be split into individual animations (walk, cast, idle, etc.) and should be stored in `./resources/spritesheets/category/item/animation.png`

 For example, the male character base is in the category `body`, so the paths to the `walk`, `cast`, and `idle` animations would be:
-`./resources/spritesheets/body/walk/male.png`
-`./resources/spritesheets/body/cast/male.png`
-`./resources/spritesheets/body/idle/male.png`

-Notice that each image has the same name `male.png`.
+`./resources/spritesheets/body/male/walk.png`
+`./resources/spritesheets/body/male/cast.png`
+`./resources/spritesheets/body/male/idle.png`

 #### Sheet Definitions